 Myth: Consuming lime juice is bad for your stomach.
 Truth: on the contrary, lime is alkaline and can help return the average over-acidic western stomach to normal levels of acidity.

-Lime is a digestive aid and the smell alone causes digestive juices to flow and an increase in saliva.
+Lime juice is a digestive aid and the smell alone causes digestive juices to flow and an increase in saliva.
 Pick limes that are heavy for their size, indicating more flesh and liquid.
 Discard brown coloured limes.

 Ají Amarillo is a type of chilli used in many authentic Peruvian Ceviche dishes.
 It’s also a popular addition to any Peruvian dish that requires a bit of a spicey kick.
 As it’s a pretty fiery pepper it’s worth plunging the peppers into boiling water (blanching) a few times to remove the heat for your first ceviche.
 The heat can be increased for later versions.
 You can use the chilli as a paste or chopped very finely.
 I prefer the paste.
 Buying the ají amarillo paste is also an option for people not keen on handling chillis and for convenience.